AFLplusplus/AFLplusplus/README.md

 However you can also sync afl++ with honggfuzz, libfuzzer, entropic, etc.
-Just show the main fuzzer (-M) with the `-F` option where the queue directory of these other fuzzers are, e.g. `-F /src/target/honggfuzz`
+Just show the main fuzzer (-M) with the `-F` option where the queue directory of these other fuzzers is, e.g. `-F /src/target/honggfuzz`.

 #### c) The status of the fuzz campaign

-afl++ comes with the `afl-whatsup` script to show the status of fuzzing campaign.
+afl++ comes with the `afl-whatsup` script to show the status of the fuzzing campaign.

 Just supply the directory that afl-fuzz is given with the -o option and